Image by Sunanda Sharma, Rachel Smith, Christoph Bader, Dominik Kolb, Neri Oxman

 Initiative Directors

-Interested MBG members have the opportunity of applying to become Directors of the Industry, Entrepreneurship or Undergraduate Initiatives, or other Chair positions.
+Interested MBG members have the opportunity of applying to become Directors of the Industry, Entrepreneurship, Undergraduate, or DEI Initiatives, or other Chair positions.
 The application for these positions usually opens in the spring and will be circulated internally within the group.

 Executive Board